Annie and the Queen

 The questions were worded in a way that I could not understand them at first.
 Actually I was never certain of the questions.
 Like she said 'Crumpets'.

 You can't ask a Queen what she meant because she was the queen!
 You can't ever question the queen, ever.
-So you have to guess and it is between five answers and there is one answer that you try to keep from telling her but you get confused and that is the one that is inside your mind at the time so in confusion you tell her the wrong one.
+So you have to guess and it is between five answers and there is one answer that you try to keep from telling her but you get confused and that is the one that is inside your mind at the time so in the confusion you tell her the wrong one.
 Then you want to go backwards in time but time doesn't work that way.

 I said: 'No thank you, could I get you one?'
 Perfectly answered and then I was ready for the next half question.
 It was going to be a more difficult one this time I knew but I was eager.
 I should have considered something else instead.
 Like keeping my head on my shoulders.
-Any thing short of dying on the spot was better then eagerly waiting for the next question but I had never faced this word thing that she was doing to me and it was puzzle as to what she would say next.
+Any thing short of dying on the spot was better then eagerly waiting for the next question but I had never faced this word thing that she was doing to me and it was a puzzle as to what she would say next.
 It skipped my mind that the payoff was zero and it could cost me my head if I messed up once.

 'Are there marionettes....there?'

 Oh my God!
 She knows my mind but how?
 I sometimes see the obstinate actors as marionettes.
 It's not an affront, marionettes are delicate and they are a luxury.
 You must work with them and never against them or they will get knotted up and then you have to work more gently with them.
-I sometimes thought of some actors as marionettes but it was mostly to keep from getting angry with them.
+I sometimes thought of some actors as marionettes but it was mostly to keep me from getting angry with them.
 But in truth I was never on the stage directing, it was only in the back of my head...but shit how did she know this?
 This troubled me immensely

 A witch she is, I know that now!

 Then she had to give me something of hers, a secret possibly.
-If a woman wants other women to be friends then It's only when she gives without reservation that she gains a friend.
+If a woman wants other women to be friends then it's only when she gives without reservation that she gains a friend.

 Wow, maybe I was wrong and she was asking me if the actors were like marionettes to me and not actually telling me I felt that way towards them.